newrelic/video-agent-android/README.md

 ```

 ### Install manually using source code

-With this method the dependencies are not automatically installed, you have to manually install the [New Relic Android Agent](https://docs.newrelic.com/docs/mobile-monitoring/new-relic-mobile-android/install-configure/install-android-apps-gradle-android-studio) first.

 1. Clone this repo.
 2. In your project, click **File > New > Import Module**.